AdaPool: Exponential Adaptive Pooling for Information-Retaining Downsampling: Main Results

 \subsection{Downsampling similarity}

-In the first set of tests, we evaluate the information loss of our pooling operations.
+In the first set of tests, we evaluate the information loss when using our proposed methods for downsampling.
 The comparisons focus on the similarity of the original inputs and downsampled outputs.
-Three widely used kernel sizes are employed ($k \! = \! \{2,3,5\}$).
-We use two standardized evaluation metrics \cite{wang2004image}:
+Three widely used pooling kernel sizes are employed ($k \! = \! \{2,3,5\}$).
+We use three standardized evaluation metrics \cite{wang2004image,zhang2018unreasonable}:

 \textbf{Structural Similarity Index Measure (SSIM)} is calculated as the difference of two images in terms of their luminance, contrast, and a structural term.
 Larger SSIM values correspond to larger structural similarities.